Skip to content

 Setting up request interception

-2. Enable interception
+2. Turn interception on

 Submitting the registration form